ustctug/texrocks/docs/principle.md

 # Principle

-texrocks is a lua library for a fake texlua/luatex, it does two things:
+texrocks is a lua library to provide a fake texlua/luatex.
+It does two things:

 1. set correct environment variables
 2. use correct command line arguments to call luahbtex